 C.Breen/M.Scott, Citroën C3 WRC, Rallye Deutschland 2017, 5th – picture by Markus Ippach

 Toyota and Hyundai have included a Gurney flap also in the lower plate of their rear wing.

 A.Mikkelsen/A.Jaeger, Hyundai i20 Coupé WRC, Rally Catalunya pre-event test, October 2017

 E.Lappi/J.Ferm, Toyota Yaris WRC, Rally Catalunya 2017, ret.

 Even the last design of the VW Polo WRC 2017 included a Gurney flap on the lower plate of the rear wing.

-S.Ogier/J.Ingrassia, VW Polo WRC, Test in Catalunya, September 2016
+S.Ogier/J.Ingrassia, VW Polo WRC, Development test in Catalunya, September 2016

 A deeper explanation can be found in this excellent video from GraysGarage.